gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 # AWS Elastic Container Service (ECS)

-Before creating the ECS service, it needs a level of access which it does not get by default.
-You need to make the IAM roles and policies _first_.
-Then they will be available to select.
+**Note::** If you want to use secrets (which I do) and/or wants to SSH in to a container (which I also do) the ECS task needs access which it does _not_ get by default.
+You need to make these IAM roles and policies first.
+They will then be available to select later on.
 If not, you'll probably see something like this:

 ![ECS failed](img/aws_ecs_service_failed.jpeg)